tpwres/teczki-polskiego-wrestlingu/content/c/kpw-championship.md

 * Most reigns: [Robert Star](@/w/robert-star.md) (2)
 * Longest reign: Robert Star (2nd) (677 days)

+## Belt design

+The championship belt is rather modest in size and design.
+Its main plate is a faded gold-coloured vertical ellipse, with a silver circle overlaid with a big blue KPW logo in the middle, the word "Champion" below, and floral engravings resemblina a laurel wreath.
+Its top also features a white eagle, which is the Polish coat of arms.
+Full silhouettes of an eagle are also adapted as sideplates.
+The belt is based on a sturdy, black leather strap.

 ## Title history

 ### Champion #1: Piękny Kawaler